irachitrastogi/Haversine-distance-calculation/readme.md

 ### Better data fetching

-Other big issues was fetching datas from files, from big files!
-For production usage we might choose some storage and fetching datas by index keys.
+A major issues was getting pieces of information from records, from large documents!
+For creation use we may pick some stockpiling and getting figures by record keys.